-Includes basic statistical information about the data set as well as a histogram
+Includes basic statistical information about the data set as well as a histogram for visualizing the complete soil moisture data range.

 The new process is designed to be fast, easy, and accurate.
 No need for tedious set-up, testing, and re-testing for your results.
 Get your answers on the spot with true root zone moisture information.
-You are able to see the complete picture of your turf's irrigation profile in full color and without the need of tiny
+You are able to see the complete picture of your turf's irrigation profile in full color and without the need of tiny cups or hand-drawn charts.